lsst-dm/dmtn-103/index.rst

 The LSP is deployed on Kubernetes.
 There are currently two Kubernetes clusters available, both at NCSA: a large one called k8s-prod used for production and a smaller one called k8s-dev used for development.
-A third, tiny Kubernetes cluster, k8s-ncsa, is sometimes configured for testing new Kubernetes versions.
+A third, tiny Kubernetes cluster, k8s-ncsa, is set up from time to time for testing of new Kubernetes versions by NCSA administrators.
 In addition, the cloud-based Google Kubernetes Engine (GKE) is sometimes used for deployments of the LSP.

 Deployments in the production cluster, as well as adjustments to its configuration, will be limited and performed after a change control process to ensure stability.